arvigeus/AZ-204/Topics/Event Hub.md

 // Alt to connection string: ClientSecretCredential, DefaultAzureCredential with fullyQualifiedNamespace

-// Application Groups: You can connect via SAS or Azure AD (just pass credential to EventHubProducerClient), allowing you to use access policies, throttling, etc. await using (var producerClient = new EventHubProducerClient(eventHubsConnectionString, eventHubName)) {
+// Application Groups: You can connect via SAS or Entra ID (just pass credential to EventHubProducerClient), allowing you to use access policies, throttling, etc. await using (var producerClient = new EventHubProducerClient(eventHubsConnectionString, eventHubName)) {
     string[] partitionIds = await producerClient.GetPartitionIdsAsync(); // Query partition IDs